 Social media landing pages tend to have simple layouts that prompt specific actions.
 You can tailor your landing pages for each campaign you run, targeting outcomes ranging from brand awareness to sales conversions.

 Although you design them for social media campaigns, these landing pages don’t exist on Facebook, Instagram, or even LinkedIn.
-Instead, you typically host them on either your website or a third-party site.
+Instead, you typically host them on either your website or a third-party site and, if necessary, they can be maintained by a website management company.

 Social media landing pages let you stop linking to general destinations—like your company’s homepage—and start sending your audience to campaign-specific destinations instead.